Why Are There Fruit Flies in My Kitchen Sink Drain?

 What Can I Do About Them?

-• Apple cider vinegar—Same as above but using apple cider vinegar.
+• Apple cider vinegar—Same as above but you’ll use apple cider vinegar.

 • Apple cider vinegar and dish soap—Same as above with dish liquid as well, which makes it harder for flies to get away.

-To minimize attracting fruit flies:
+To prevent attracting fruit flies:

-• Refrigerate whenever you can.
+• Refrigerate whatever you can.

 • Empty your kitchen trash often, and keep it closed.